 The data rate you pay depends on which network your cellular imp connects to in which country.

-When you are in development, you can link your impCentral account to a credit or debit card to maintain ongoing access to the Twilio Super SIM service.
+When you are in development, you can link your impCentral account to a credit or debit card to maintain ongoing access to the Super SIM* service.

 For production devices, we can issue invoices monthly